umdevelopera/um-polylang/readme.txt

 = Documentation & Support =

 This is a free extension created for the community.
-The Ultimate Member team does not provide any support for this extension.
-Open new issue in the GitHub repository if you face a problem: https://github.com/umdevelopera/um-polylang/issues
+The Ultimate Member team does not provide support for this extension.
+Open new issue in the GitHub repository if you are facing a problem or have a suggestion: https://github.com/umdevelopera/um-polylang/issues
+Documentation is the README section in the GitHub repository: https://github.com/umdevelopera/um-polylang

 == Installation ==

+You can install this plugin from the ZIP file as any other plugin.
+Follow this instruction: https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin

 Download ZIP file from GitHub or Google Drive.
 You can find download links here: https://github.com/umdevelopera/um-polylang

-You can install this plugin from the ZIP file as any other plugin.
-Follow this instruction: https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin

 == Changelog ==

+= 1.1.1: December 24, 2023 =

+* Tweak: Displays forms/posts that need translation in the notice.
+* Tweak: Copy fields to the draft when translating a form manually.
+* Tweak: Automatically flush rewrite rules after bulk pages creation.

 = 1.1.0: December 4, 2023 =